How to Find the Best Help Center Widget for your SaaS Business [In-Depth Guide]

 Put simply, a help center widget is a way of taking your knowledge base and help documentation, and then embedding it within your product.

-If your users need a helping hand, they can access the help center and find the guidance they need, without having to open another tab.
+If your users need a helping hand, they can access the help center or help desk and find the guidance they need, without having to open another tab.

 Most help center widgets work tend to work in the same way, at least as far as your users are concerned.
 Your product will include a button labelled “Help” or “Tips” or some other relevant wording.